Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Abstract

 \section{Abstract}

-This paper presents an online evolving neural network-based inverse dynamics learning controller for an autonomous vehicle's longitudinal and lateral control under model uncertainties and disturbances.
-The inverse dynamics of the vehicle are approximated using a feedback error learning mechanism that utilizes a dynamic Radial Basis Function neural network, referred to as the Extended Minimal Resource Allocating Network (EMRAN).
-EMRAN uses an extended Kalman filter approach for learning and a growing/pruning condition helps in keeping the number of hidden neurons minimum.
-The online learning algorithm helps in handling the uncertainties and dynamic variations and also the unknown disturbances on the road.
-The proposed control architecture employs two coupled conventional controllers aided by the EMRAN inverse dynamics controller.
-The control architecture has a conventional PID controller for longitudinal cruise control and a Stanley controller for lateral path-tracking.
-Performances of both the longitudinal and lateral controllers are compared with existing control methods and the simulation results clearly indicate that the proposed control scheme handles the disturbances and parametric uncertainties better, and also provides better tracking performance in autonomous vehicles.
+This paper presents a coupled, neural network-aided longitudinal cruise and lateral path-tracking controller for an autonomous vehicle with model uncertainties and experiencing unknown external disturbances.
+Using a feedback error learning mechanism, an inverse vehicle dynamics learning scheme utilizing an adaptive Radial Basis Function (RBF) neural network, referred to as the Extended Minimal Resource Allocating Network (EMRAN) is employed.
+EMRAN uses an extended Kalman filter for online learning and weight updates, and also incorporates a growing/pruning strategy for maintaining a compact network for easier real-time implementation.
+The online learning algorithm handles the parametric uncertainties and eliminates the effect of unknown disturbances on the road.
+Combined with a self-regulating learning scheme for improving generalization performance, the proposed EMRAN-aided control architecture aids a basic PID cruise and Stanley path-tracking controllers in a coupled form.
+Its performance and robustness to various disturbances and uncertainties are compared with the conventional PID and Stanley controllers, along with a comparison with a fuzzy-based PID controller and an active disturbance rejection control (ADRC) scheme.
+Simulation results are presented for both slow and high speed scenarios.
+The root mean square (RMS) and maximum tracking errors clearly indicate the effectiveness of the proposed control scheme in achieving better tracking performance in autonomous vehicles under unknown environments.